pi-josh/COMP-009_OOP_Case-Studies/README.md

 # <h1>COMP 009 - Object Oriented Programming [CASE STUDIES]</h1>

 ## Overview
-This repository is used for collaborating on our Case Studies in Object Oriented Programming (OOP) during midterms and finals [A.Y.
+This repository is used for collaborating on our Case Studies in Java Object Oriented Programming (OOP) during midterms and finals [A.Y.
 2023-2024].

 # Case Study Directory